 - Allow your child to undress and then dress themselves.
 Teach them how to put on their coat and velcro shoes.

-- Allow your child to make their own sandwich, help you prepare the dinner, set the table.
+- Allow your child to make their own sandwich, help you prepare the dinner and set the table.

 - Talk about benefits of healthy foods whilst out shopping and at mealtimes.